Donal MacIntyre

-Donal MacIntyre (born 25 January 1966) is an Irish investigative journalist, specialising in investigations, undercover operations and television exposés.
+Donal MacIntyre is an Irish investigative journalist, specialising in investigations, undercover operations and television exposés.
 He has also worked as a presenter of both television news and documentaries on various UK channels.

 In 2007, MacIntyre directed A Very British Gangster, which premiered at the Sundance Film Festival.
 From April 2010, he presented ITV's local news show London Tonight for a few months.

 In 2009, MacIntyre took part in the fourth series of Dancing on Ice, where he was runner-up to Ray Quinn.
 In 2014, he participated in the first series of The Jump where he was runner-up to Joe McElderry.